Accessibility statement for disability.gov.gi

-This website is run by the Supported Needs & Disability Office.
+This website is run by the Government of Gibraltar.
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to:

-- Change colours, contrast levels and fonts using browser or device settings.
+• change colours, contrast levels and fonts using your browser or device settings

-- Navigate most of the website using a keyboard or speech recognition software.
+• navigate the website using a keyboard or speech recognition software

 How accessible this website is